nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 <div style="text-align: center; padding: 2em;">
 <img src="/images/build-host-target.gif" style="max-width: 600px;"/>
 <p style="font-size: 80%; line-height: 0.6em">
-A compiler built by a computer god, run by a computer demigod, producing an iOS app used by a mere mortal.
+A compiler built by a computer wizard, used by a app developper, producing an iOS app used by a mere mortal.
 </p>
 </div>

-Now that you understand the concept of "platform" and before we start building `gmp`, the first dependency, it's important to stress this: the libraries we'll be building here, i.e. GCC dependencies, will be built for the "host" platform because GCC will use them as it runs for internal stuff.
-In some cases however (which we won't get into here) you may also need to compile some libraries for the _target_ platform, like a `libc` used at runtime by GCC-compiled executables.
+Now that you understand the concept of "platform" and before we start building `gmp`, the first dependency, it's important to stress this: the libraries we'll be building here, i.e. GCC dependencies, will be built for the "host" platform because GCC will use them for internal stuff as it runs.
+In some cases however (which we won't get into here) you may also need to compile some libraries for the _target_ platform (like a `libc` used at runtime by GCC-compiled executables).

 ## Building gmp